 Definitions

-- Face: See Mesh.
-A face is by definition a flat polygon and almost always a triangle in a CAD environment.
-A face has three edges and vertices.
-Complex surfaces can be simulated by using triangular faces.
-Faces with four vertices are not suitable for complex surfaces.
+- Face: A face is, by mathematical definition, a flat polygon and almost always a triangle in a CAD environment.
+A (CAD) face has three edges and vertices.
+Complex 3D surfaces can be simulated by using 2D triangular faces.
+Faces with four vertices could be suitable for orthogonal based surfaces (like a cube) but are almost never suitable for complex 3D surfaces.

-- Vector: A vector is a direction with a magnitude.
+- Vector: A vector is a direction with a size or magnitude.

 - A vector V is represented as